nashville-software-school/bangazon-inc/book-2-mvc/chapters/USER_RELATED_DATA.md

 We want owners to be able to authenticate, so let's create them a Login page.
 We'd like the url for this login form to be `/owners/login` which means that we'll need to eventually create two methods in our `OwnerController` called `Login` (again, we need two because the first is to GET the form and the second is to POST the form).

-First create a new file in your models folder and name it `Login.cs`.
+First create a new file in your ViewModels folder and name it `LoginViewModel.cs`.
 This is a simple class that will only capture a user's email address when logging in.
 Add the following code

 ```csharp
 namespace DogWalker.Models